Principal Investigator

 Tai'Lon Jackson graduated from Frank W. Ballou Senior High School in June 2014.
 He worked on a research project focused on novel processing and manufacturing techniques of nano-structured materials.

 Bridgette LaFaye graduated from Woodrow Wilson High School in June 2014.
-She is pursuing a degree in materials science and engineering at the University of Illinois at Urbana-Champaign.
+She went on to pursue her B.S.
+Materials Science and Engineering at the University of Illinois at Urbana-Champaign.
 She worked on a research project on the costs of thermoelectrics and manufacturing in Summer 2015.

 Maneeshika Madduri completed an undergraduate research project on thermal characterization of zinc oxide nanowire films using the 3-omega technique.
-She earned a BS in electrical engineering from Stanford University.
-Maneeshika worked on a solar technologies project in Nepal on a Fulbright fellowship then went to Sandia National Labs.
+She earned her B.S. in Electrical Engineering from Stanford University.
+Maneeshika worked on a solar technologies project in Nepal on a Fulbright fellowship then went to work at Sandia National Labs.